celo-org/docs/docs/developer-resources/celo-dapp-gallery.md

 # Celo DApp Gallery

-List of featured DApp examples to help you start building on Celo.
+List of featured DApp examples to help you learn more about Celo.

 :::tip